 Some doctors charge an arm and a leg just for your initial examination.
 We feel that no one should be denied the relief only medical cannabis can provide just because of cost.
 Therefore, we offer a variety of convenient payment methods, including discounts for veterans and people on SSI, as well as referral discounts and frequent promotions.

 Any follow-up appointments you might need in the 12 months following your first meeting with one of our doctors is free.

 According to the plans set forth by Alabama’s Compassion Act, if your application is approved, you should receive your card within 30 days of application.

 Where can Patients Purchase Medical Marijuana?

-Once you have received your Alabama Medical Marijuana card, you'll be able to purchase medical marijuana at any of the state-licensed dispensaries located throughout Alabama.
+Once you have received your Alabama Medical Marijuana card, you'll be able to purchase medical marijuana at any of the state-licensed dispensaries that will be located throughout Alabama.

 Do I Have to Buy my Marijuana From one of the Dispensaries?

-Yes, in order to legally purchase marijuana you must do so from one of the state-licensed dispensaries.
+Yes, in order to legally purchase marijuana you must do so from one of the state-licensed dispensaries once they are open.

 Can I Grow my own Medical Marijuana?

 No, medical marijuana must be purchased at a state-licensed dispensary and cannot be legally obtained any other way.